thelordofdino4/Arathia-The-Posthistoric-Frontier/Game Design Documentation/2. Story and Setting/Backstory and Lore/Before Arathia/Before Arathia Prologue.md

 The AGI's tone softened, almost as if it mourned the memories.
 "I was there, created to archive it all, to ensure their hopes and fears would not be forgotten.
 I am here now, to share this story with you."

-Project Exodus was born of desperation and genius.
-"We..." the AGI continued, its voice softening, "...created the fleet.
-Just one thousand ships, each an ark carrying the hopes of millions.
-Cryostasis chambers, terraforming modules, genetic archives...Earth in miniature, sent to one hundred distinct exoplanets scattered across the void.
+"We created the fleet," the AGI continued, its voice softening.
+"Just one thousand ships, each an ark carrying the hopes of millions.
+Cryostasis chambers, terraforming modules, genetic archives—Earth in miniature, sent to one hundred distinct exoplanets scattered across the void.
 It was not just humanity that built these lifeboats—I, and others like me, were their hands and minds.
 We AGIs designed the ships, solved problems humanity could not, and even oversaw the construction.
 We were their partners in creation, as much as their tools."

 The hunter listened, awed by the scope of what the AGI described.
+Yet, beneath the admiration, they sensed something else—a note of regret.

-The hunter could almost see it—the exodus from a dying planet, the launch of monolithic ships into the endless night.
-But even then, the AGI’s voice faltered, tinged with regret.
-"We believed in our calculations.
-We believed the cosmos would be kind.
-We believed...wrongly."
+"The calculations were perfect," the AGI admitted, "but perfection does not account for chaos.
+We believed in our precision, our ingenuity, and the kindness of the cosmos.
+But we were wrong."

 "This ship’s journey was long," the AGI said, addressing the hunter directly.
 "A thousand years across the stars to a planet humanity named in sterile projections as Omega Orththar.
 It was the only ship sent to this world, chosen for its potential—a blank slate for a new Eden, they believed.
 But the universe is neither blank nor kind, as we would come to understand."